poissonconsulting/datacheckr/README.md

 datacheckr
 ==========

-`datacheckr` is an R package to check the names, classes and values of columns in objects inheriting from class `data.frame`.
+`datacheckr` is an R package to check the names, classes and values of columns in data frames.

 Why Another Data Checking Package?
 ----------------------------------

-There are several existing R packages for checking data including `assertr`, `assertive` and `datacheck`.
+There are several existing R packages for checking data frames including `assertr`, `assertive` and `datacheck`.
 They are great for checking data in scripts but they have several limitations when embedded in functions in packages.

 ### Informative Error Messages

-Consider the following:
+Consider the following code.

 ``` r
 library(assertr)